 9. Shop on Reid Avenue and in Mexico Beach

-St. Joe has some fantastic boutique shopping options.
+St. Joe has fabulous boutique shopping options.
 Make sure to stroll down Reid Avenue (the main avenue in the town’s center) and stop by shops like Persnickety, Joseph’s Cottage, and The Fuss Boutique.
 For a great cup of coffee check out the No Name Cafe (bookstore).
 If you get hungry from all that shopping I’d recommend eating at Provisions and Joe Mama’s Wood Fired Pizza which are also located on Reid Avenue.
-Mexico beach also has some great shopping options too; be sure to check out Prickly Pears Gourmet Gallery, Frost Pottery Garden and Gift Shop, The Grove, and the Shell Shack.
+Mexico beach has great shopping options too; be sure to check out Prickly Pears Gourmet Gallery, Frost Pottery Garden and Gift Shop, The Grove, and the Shell Shack.

 10. Go horseback riding on the beach